Finally back to blogging

 I have enjoyed a number of long runs recently with Teri (who is training for London Marathon).

 At the weekend, I completed Bramley 20 mile race.
-I struggled with overheating fairly early in the race (despite the temperature being quite cool), which meant that I finished in 3:30, which is nearly 30 minutes slower than I was hoping to take.
+I struggled with overheating fairly early in the race (despite the temperature being quite cool), which meant that I finished in 3:30.
+That is nearly 30 minutes slower than I was hoping to take for Bramley 20.
 Maybe I need to be more realistic, but I’m finding it tough accepting that I’m so far off form at the moment.

 A month late, I’ve signed up to ‘Run This Year 2014’: http://runninghutch.com/runthisyear/